 During the early eighties, we didn’t have a TV.
 I used to watch Doordarshan movies and serials from Dolly’s house.
 We would be at their house on Sundays.
 Their house was packed with families during movie time.
 Nilesh’s family had a VCR.
 Nilesh used to invite me to watch movies at his home.
 I think I have watched all the Amitabh Bachan’s movies in my childhood from their house.

 We got our first TV, Dyanora when I was in the 4th Standard, 1986-87.
 I enjoyed watching serials like Malgudi days, Nukkad, Yeah joh hei zindagi, Karamchand, Hum Panch, Sigma, Vikram and Betal, Nukkad, Chitrahaar, Mungerilal, Ramayana, Mahabharat, Param Vir Chakra, Fauji.

 Every night, Mom would recite traditional Jacobite Church prayers.
 I used to read the Malayalam prayer verses in English.
-I didn’t understand a single sentence.
-During my life in the Vithlesh Apartment, I don’t remember attending the Church, perhaps occasionally.
+During my life in the Vithlesh Apartment, I don’t remember attending Church.
 There were no churches nearby.